 The Company is currently planning a survey of its bank customers concerning the compliance of their back office systems with year 2000 requirements, and anticipates launching such survey in the third quarter of 1998.
 If the Company's bank customers do not bring their card authorization systems into compliance with year 2000 requirements, the Company may be unable to process transactions on cards issued by such banks and may lose revenues from such transactions.
-This could have a material adverse effect on the company's revenues.
-Therefore, Euronet will monitor, and hopes to assist its bank clients in, implementation of its customers year 2000 compliance programs, and may, if required to accelerate the compliance programs of it bank, create consulting capabilities in this respect.
+This could have a material adverse effect on the Company's revenues.
+Therefore, the Company will monitor, and hopes to assist its bank clients in, implementation of their year 2000 compliance programs, and may, if required to accelerate such compliance programs, create consulting capabilities in this respect.